ncatlab/nlab-content/pages/86.md

 #### Integration over manifolds by BV-cohomology
  {#IntegrationOverManifoldsByBVCohomology}

 The following proposition about integration of differential $n$-forms is the archetype for interpreting cohomology in BV-complexes in terms of [[integration]].
-See also at _[[cohomological interpretation]]_.

 +-- {: .num_example}
 ###### Example